What is a Supply Chain Manager?

 |District of Columbia||$147,460|

-Tools & Technologies Used by Supply Chain Managers
+What Tools & Technology do Supply Chain Managers Use?

 - Microsoft Excel